joist-orm/joist-orm/docs/docs/getting-started/schema-assumptions.md

 You can use either singular table names, e.g. `book`, or plural table names, e.g. `books`.

+### camelCase or snake_case

+Joist will work with column names that are camelCase or snake_case.

 ### Timestamp Columns

 Entity tables can optionally have `created_at` and `updated_at` columns, which when present Joist will auto-manage the setting of `created_at` when creating entities, and updating `updated_at` when updating entities.